 ISOXAZOLINE Class of Medications ( Bravecto, Bravecto Plus, Bravecto Topical, Simparica, Simparica TRIO, Revolution Plus, Credelio, Nexgard) are safe and effective for the majority of pets.
 While rare, seizures have been reported in dogs receiving isoxazoline class drugs, even in dogs without a history of seizures.
 Use with caution in dogs/cats with a history of seizures or neurologic disorders.

 Be aware that TRIFEXIS, while not in the Isoxazoline class of parasiticides, should not be used with dogs with known seizures.

 Refills of the allergy medication Apoquel require an annual consultation with the doctor at our current consult/exam fee schedule.

 Heartworm Testing Policy (8/2020)

-Heartworm medication is only available by prescription and can only be dispensed to pet/clients which have a VCPR (Veterinary client-patient relationship) with CVPC.
+Heartworm medication is only available by prescription and can only be dispensed to pet/clients who have a VCPR (Veterinary client-patient relationship) with CVPC.
 This means that, by law, we must physically see or have seen your pet.
 As a courtesy to our established clients who are in compliance with heartworm medication administration, we extend the annual heartworm screening to biennial (every other year) as long as your dog is taking prevention as it is prescribed.
 For the safety of your pet, if your dog is missing doses during the year, we will screen for disease every year or sooner at our discretion.
-CVPC will honor heartworm tests performed by other veterinary clinics for 1 year from the date of the test, but we must see patient records or invoices (printed or on cell phone) confirming the date of testing and any invoices for heartworm prevention.
-Please see medication dispensing policy.
+CVPC will honor heartworm tests performed by other veterinary clinics for 1 year from the date of the test, but we must see patient records or invoices (printed or on a cell phone) confirming the date of testing and any invoices for heartworm prevention.
+Please see the medication dispensing policy.